 Scratchboard allows this artist the control over detail that she strives for.
 These black and white clayboard engravings produce works of art with incredible realism and quality of light and are considered by many artists to be one of the most difficult mediums to master.
 You can read about the process of scratchboard here.

 Lori Dunn's work has been showcased in many museums and galleries in North America.
 She has won several awards in exhibitions worldwide.
-In 2010 the Society of Animal Artists presented her with an award of excellence for her piece "Canine Ancestry".
-This award is considered one of the top honors in Wildlife Art.
 In addition, her work has been featured in several blogs, publications and magazines including Arabella, Canada's foremost art magazine.

-Lori is now considered a master scratchboard artist, a title bestowed through a juried process by the International Society of Scratchboard artists.
+Lori is a signature member of the Society of Animal Artists and has acheived Master status through the International society of scratchboard artists.
+She is also the Marketing director of ISSA and works to promote the medium of scratchboard art.
 Lori creates her artworks from Herpworks Wildlife Art studio at her home near Norwood, Ontario where she enjoys spending her free time hiking, kayaking and photographing wildlife.